What is a Real Computer?

 Fortunately, microprocessors had been leading the advancement of computer

 technology for many years.
-It wasn't long before I owned a PC with a 64-bit
+It was not long before I owned a PC with a 64-bit

 word size in 2010.
 64-bit architectures provide enough addressability to remain